-Sherry or jerez is the Spanish wine from the southern region of Cádiz, and is enjoyed all over Andalucia.
-Sherry has been around for many centuries.
-It was mentioned in Greek texts as far back as the 4th century B.C.!
+Sherry, or jerez, is the Spanish wine from the southern region of Cádiz and is enjoyed all over Andalucia.
+Sherry has been around for many centuries, in fact, it was mentioned in Greek texts as far back as the 4th century B.C.

 Sherry is particularly popular with the English and has been for centuries.
 In fact, in Shakespeare’s play King Henry IV, Part II, Falstaff speaks in detail about the virtues of sherry or “sack,” as it was called.

 He ends his speech on the subject by swearing, “If I had a thousand sons, the first human principle I would teach them should be, to forswear thin potations and to addict themselves to sack.”

 There are actually a number of official types that range from very dry with pale straw-like yellow, to sweet with a dark mahogany color.

 Fino: This is a clear, straw-colored sherry that is dry, light and fragrant.
 It is aged with yeasts called flor.
 It contains 15 to 18% alcohol.

 Amontillado: It has an amber color and it a light and smooth sherry with a certain hazelnut bouquet.
 It contains 16 to 22% alcohol.

 Oloroso: The color of Oloroso sherry can range from amber to dark mahogany color.
 As the name indicates, this sherry is “fragrant.”
 It contains 17 to 22% alcohol.